quarkslab/pastis/doc/campaign.rst

 * ``--injloc``: Whether the input is given on ``STDIN`` or via ``ARGV``

 * ``--engine``: Name of a broker-addon to load, that describes an engine capabilities.

+* ``--env``: Environment variable to forward to the target.
+This is useful when the target requires a specific environment variable to be set.
+The format is ``VAR=VALUE``.
+The variable will be set in the environment of the target.

 * ``--seed`` allows specifying a file or a directory of files containing the initial corpus for the campain.